DanielAeolusLaude/ZynAddSubFX-1/README.md

 # DISTRHO ZynAddSubFX

+Work in progress!
+Nothing to see here yet!!

 This is an attempt at making a new plugin version of [ZynAddSubFX](http://zynaddsubfx.sourceforge.net/).<br/>

 The target is to make ZynAddSubFX work as a plugin via DPF, using this UI:<br/>